Skip to content

 Key takeaways

-• BoyleSports refunds your stake as a free bet if your horse finishes 2nd to the SP favourite
+• BoyleSports refunds your stake as a free bet of up to £20 (UK; £10 for Irish/NI) if your horse finishes 2nd to the SP favourite

 • Target second and third favourites for the best trigger probability